-1 ASX [Name of Rules] Operating Rule [].
-This specifically includes, without limitation, its officers and employees and the officers and employees of any related bodies corporate who are involved in its activities as a participant (see the reference to "Employee" in ASX [Name of Rules] Operating Rule [] and the definition of "Employee" in ASX [Name of Rules] Operating Rule [], discussed in note 30 below and the accompanying text).
+ASX Clear Operating Rule 4.17.1.
+This specifically includes, without limitation, its officers and employees and the officers and employees of any related bodies corporate who are involved in its activities as a participant (see the reference to "Employee" in ASX Clear Operating Rule 4.17.1 and the definition of "Employee" in ASX Clear Operating Rule 2.10.1, discussed in note 30 below and the accompanying text).
 It also extends to the actions and omissions of a third party to whom a participant has outsourced any of its activities as a participant.

-2 ASX [Name of Rules] Operating Rule [].
+2 ASX Clear Operating Rule 3.5.1.
 For these purposes, "resources" include financial, technological and human resources and "processes" include management supervision, training, compliance, risk management, business continuity and disaster recovery processes.